Doctor-love/SnailEXEC/README.md

 The script requires Python 2.7 or 2.6 with the "argparse" module installed.
 SnailEXEC has been tested on various UNIX-like systems and Windows 8.1.

+Pre-built executables are available [in the releases section](https://github.com/Doctor-love/SnailEXEC/releases).

 Example output
 ==============
 Executing commands specified with command line arguments: